Follow the trail

 Local Exchange Trading Systems or Schemes "local community-based mutual aid networks in which people exchange all kinds of goods and services with one another, without the need for money".

 Local Infrastructure Organisation - see Umbrella body.

 Learning and Skills Council - agency closed at 2010.
-Or Legal Services Commission, who look after legal aid in England and Wales.

 Local Strategic Partnership.
 See Working Relations page.

 A requirement by funding agencies that any contributions they make towards programme or project costs should be matched by other funders, or by the applicants from their own resources.
 Some may allow in-kind contributions (e.g. the value of volunteer time) to count.

 Memorandum and Articles of Association.
 The two parts to a company's constitution.
 See Registration page.

 Non Governmental Organisation.
 Usually equivalent to voluntary organisation; most often used in an international, development or environment setting.
 Also spotted BINGO - Business Initiated NGO!

 The usual term for a voluntary organisation in the US - this often includes some groups we would see as on the edge of the sector in the UK.